postmanlabs/labs-docs/v6/postman/scripts/intro_to_scripts.md

 [![test script](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/Test_script1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-randomScripts2.png)

-Users can add pre-request and test scripts to a collection, a folder, a request within a collection, or a request not saved to a collection.
+You can add pre-request and test scripts to a collection, a folder, a request within a collection, or a request not saved to a collection.

 ### Execution order of scripts